 Dr. Pemmaraju has decades of experience in all aspects of leprosy control.
 His technical and administrative knowledge is balanced by time spent with persons affected by the disease.
-As the acting team leader for WHO’s Global Leprosy Programme, he works to ensure that the disease burden continues to decline in all countries.
+His previous positions include Acting Team Leader of the WHO Global Leprosy Programme.

 Editor’s note: Since 2019, WHO has added Hansen disease (not Hansen’s) to the title of its annual global update.
 The WHO Style Guide (2004) recommends as follows: “Eponymous names give no information about the nature of a disease or syndrome, and different names may be used in different countries.
 They should be avoided whenever possible; where eponymous names must be used, the apostrophe “s” is unnecessary” .

 “Global Leprosy (Hansen disease) update, 2022: new paradigm – control to elimination” presented reports received from 182 out of 221 (80%) countries and territories using DHIS2 software, an open source health information management system coordinated by the HISP Centre at the University of Oslo.
 This is an impressive achievement that fulfills WHO’s function of monitoring the leprosy situation and publishing the leprosy (Hansen disease) update.